Best Practices in Data Tokenization

 Modern Tokenization Solutions such as Titaniam do not force data detokenization if the underlying data is needed for search and analytics.
 Titaniam uses high-performance NIST FIPS 140-2 certified searchable encryption inside the token vault and this allows it to accept complex and full-featured queries inside the vault itself.
 Titaniam can also accept full data and document context inside the vault, which enables a Titaniam Data Tokenization Vault to secure all types of enterprise data without interfering with typical data usage.

-Titaniam offers both Vaulted and Vautless tokenization.
+As as data tokenization vendor, Titaniam offers both Vaulted and Vautless data tokenization solutions.

 2. Overcome application modification issues by using format preserving tokens: Several tokenization solutions offer format preserving tokens

 Organizations should use these to enable use cases where applications or databases cannot withstand changes in data format or the organization is unable to make changes to the underlying application or database.
 FPE or Format Preserving Tokens are typically offered by Vaultless Tokenization Solution providers though this is an artificial limitation.